IgorMazhitov/to-do-be/README.md

 2. Run the following command to start the Docker containers: docker-compose up

+3. Then you can go to localhost:3033 - this is react app running in the docker

+4. Test it

 ## API Endpoints
 ## CONTACTS APP
 # GET /contacts: Get all contacts for a user.